lenagroeger/Photoshop-NICAR/README.md

 12. Finally, make sure the "Override Action 'Save As' Command" is checked.
 This will make sure each file gets saved as it's own filename (and not all filed get saved as GRANDBUDAPEST.jpg)
 ![](https://github.com/lenagroeger/Photoshop-NICAR/blob/master/screengrabs/poster13.jpg)

 13. Hit "OK", sit back and relax.
 Your photos will be ready momentarily.
-You should end up with your "Best Picture New" folder full of smaller sized images!
+When the flickering Photoshop images settle, you should end up with your "Best Picture New" folder full of smaller sized images!
 ![](https://github.com/lenagroeger/Photoshop-NICAR/blob/master/screengrabs/poster12.jpg)

 14. *NOTE* If you end up with an image full of empty folders or are seeing a "Save Image As" popup box when you try to apply the action, you may have missed the "Save As" step.
 [This might help.](http://graphicdesign.stackexchange.com/questions/6842/automatically-saving-in-a-batch-action)